 Our House System reflects our commitment to education on a human scale.
 School Houses will allow us to build relations with students and between students by providing smaller, more intimate communities within the school.
 Houses will also be key vehicles for promoting healthy competition, through inter-house academic and sporting competitions and for community service, as well as eventually for building an entrepreneurial ethos across the school.

 Tutor groups will be assigned to Houses and students will meet regularly with their Heads of House.
-House Heads will lead on the development of character and values, in particular, our core attributes: creative, confident, courageous and caring.
+House Heads will lead on the development of character and values, in particular, our core attributes: curious, creative, courageous and caring.
 There will also be opportunities for student leadership, in the form of House Captains and eventually prefects.

 Our six School Houses are named after inspiring figures with a connection to our local community.
 We ran a competition in 2017-18 to determine the names of our school houses.

 We all find learning challenging at one point or another.
 At The Charter School East Dulwich we are committed to helping the children in our care through those periods.

 One common period of challenge is the move from Primary to Secondary school.
 This can be hard for anyone but is often particularly challenging for children who haven’t yet met national expectations of achievement or who are in some way vulnerable.